-Post-TSP milestone, the economics team performed a third sample focused on the 0.02 AEP floodplain aggregation since the results of the TSP milestone recommended a full nonstructural alternative.
-The 0.04 AEP floodplain aggregation was not selected for the sample because at the time of the sampling, it was not yet known what the optimized aggregation would result in.
+Post-TSP milestone, the economics team performed a third sample focused on the 0.02 (50-year) AEP floodplain aggregation since the results of the TSP milestone recommended a full nonstructural alternative.
+The 0.04 (25-year) AEP floodplain aggregation was not selected for the sample because at the time of the sampling, it was not yet known what the optimized aggregation would result in.
 The post-TSP sample focused on the attributes with the largest impact on the net benefits, which were the foundation heights (presented in Table D:2-6) and square footage of the structures (presented previously in Table D:1-10).
 The post-TSP sample split the previous geo-stratified coastal area into two revised separable segments: coastal and semi-coastal, shown in Figure D:2-3.
+The segments were separated given the expectation that semi-coastal structural attributes could be considerably different given the greater exposure to coastal storms.
 The inland classification for structures was used to separate structures outside of the 0.02 AEP floodplain.